Renormalization of the gluon distribution function in the background field formalism

 \section{Conclusion}

-We have derived the DGLAP evolution equation for the gluon distribution function using the background field methods of the Color Glass Condensate formalism.
+We have derived the DGLAP evolution equation for the gluon distribution function using the background field method, also used in the Color Glass Condensate formalism.
 Starting with the operator definition of the gluon distribution function in "target" light cone gauge ($A^- = 0$ for a left moving proton) in the presence of a background field the DGLAP evolution is cast as the standard UV renormalization of a composite operator constructed from quantum fields, decomposed into background field and fluctuations around it.
-One loop corrections generate UV divergences for the transverse components of this operator and are regulated via standard techniques using conventional dimensional regularization in $\overline{MS}$ scheme.
+One loop corrections generate UV divergences for the transverse components of this operator and are regulated and renormalized via standard techniques using dimensional regularization in $\overline{MS}$ scheme.

 While the results presented here are well-known, there are several aspects of this calculation which will be very useful in the pursuit of a unified framework for QCD evolution.
 With the method developed in this paper we make the connections between the collinear factorization and the CGC effective theory more clear.
 Having understood how the scale evolution of gluon distribution function arise in the background field formalism in the target light cone gauge, we will repeat the calculation in the "projectile" light cone gauge ($A^+ = 0$ for a left moving proton) where CGC formalism is most conveniently applied.
 This will require to fully take into account the gauge link between the field strength tensors in the UV renormalization of the composite operator in the background field formalism.
 Moreover, this setup and the methods developed here can also adapted to the case of transverse momentum distribution functions (TMDs).
 We are planning to study the evolution of the TMDs in the presence of the background fields to further investigate the relation between CGC formalism and TMD framework.